davidbmacias10/davidbmacias10.github.io/_books/Qft.md

 status: Reading
 ---

-Astrophysics led me hear: trying to understand gravity on a quantum scale.
-DOn't be fooled, it says 'for the Gifted Amateur', I think they mean the genius amateur.
+Astrophysics led me here: trying to understand gravity on a quantum scale.
+Don't be fooled, it says 'for the Gifted Amateur', I think they mean the genius amateur.
 But that's why this book influenced me so much, because it was a challenge.
-I don't do anything but challenges, and I had finally met my match trying to understand and put to practical use, the math buried between each line of this text.
+Challenges are my bread and butter, but I had finally met my match trying to understand and put to practical use, the math buried between each line of this text.
+I'll give you the Sparknotes when I'm done.